Rust in the Linux Kernel: Understanding the Current State and Future Direction

 └── [other modules]

-Critics argue that using unsafe in Rust to call C APIs adds mental burden.
-Let’s look at the actual numbers from the Binder driver:
+A common concern is whether using unsafe in Rust to call C APIs adds development complexity.
+Let’s examine the actual numbers from the Binder driver:

 $ grep -r "unsafe" drivers/android/binder/*.rs | wc -l